Language Models That Walk the Talk: A Framework for Formal Fairness Certificates: Methodology

-\paragraph{Contrastive loss function.} The performance of a machine learning system heavily depends on its data representation, with certain feature sets assumed to capture fundamental characteristics effectively across tasks~\cite{9226466}.
-An effective representation should leverage label information by encouraging intra-class compactness, pulling together samples from the same class in the embedding space, while promoting inter-class separability by pushing apart samples from different classes~\cite{khosla2020supervised, jaiswal2020survey, haochen2021provable, wang2021understanding}.
-Prior research has established contrastive learning as a highly effective component in natural language processing, visual computing, and other domains, demonstrating its ability to enhance representation learning across a wide range of tasks~\cite{jaiswal2020survey, caron2020unsupervised, he2020momentum,chen2020simple, haochen2021provable, saunshi2019theoretical, chen2020big, chen2020improved, he2020momentum, 1467314}.
-To learn semantically meaningful word representations, we employ a contrastive loss function designed to differentiate between semantically similar and dissimilar word pairs in the embedding space.
+\paragraph{Contrastive loss function.} The effectiveness of machine learning models relies heavily on data representation, with certain feature sets presumed tocapture core characteristics across tasks~\cite{9226466}.
+A good representation promotes intra-class compactness and inter-class separability~\cite{khosla2020supervised, jaiswal2020survey, haochen2021provable, wang2021understanding}.
+Contrastive learning has proven highly effective in enhancing representations across NLP, visual computing, and beyond~\cite{jaiswal2020survey, caron2020unsupervised, he2020momentum, chen2020simple, haochen2021provable, saunshi2019theoretical, chen2020big, chen2020improved, he2020momentum, 1467314}.
+To learn semantically meaningful embeddings, we employ a contrastive loss that separates similar and dissimilar word pairs in the embedding space.

 Let $h_1, h_2 \in \R^d$ denote the embeddings of a pair of input words, and let $d = \lVert h_1 - h_2 \rVert_2$ be the predicted Euclidean distance between them.
 Given a binary label $y \in \{0, 1\}$ indicating whether the pair is dissimilar ($y = 1$) or similar ($y = 0$), the contrastive loss is defined as: